decodelabs/nucleus-environment/README.md

-# Decodelabs Nucleus Dev Environment
+# DecodeLabs Nucleus Dev Environment

-Docker based setup for a generic dev environment for Decodelabs projects.
+Docker based setup for a generic dev environment for DecodeLabs projects.